gristlekinginc/metsci-site-v2/docs/tutorial-basics/008-configure-a-device.md

 v1.1.4 US915
 ```

-If you want to poke the bear, now that you've confirmed you're talking to and hearing back what it says, hit the black reset button (shown in the image above).
+If you want to poke the bear, now that you've confirmed you're talking to and hearing back what it says, hit the black reset button on the LDDS75(shown in the image above).

 That should get you something like this:
 ```bash